MCDReforged/MCDReforged.github.io/docs/plugin_dev/event.md

 This event gets dispatched when MCDR unload the plugin instance.
 It can be caused by a plugin reload or a plugin unload

-Also, this event will be dispatched during MCDR stopping, so it\'s a good place for you to do some cleanup
+Also, this event will be dispatched during MCDR stopping, so it's a good place for you to do some cleanup

 -   Event id: mcdr.plugin_unloaded